FedericoBruzzone/caml-writer/README.md

 ## Contributing

         Contributions to this project are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.

+## License

+        This repository is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.html).
+Please review the license file provided in the repository for more information regarding the terms and conditions of the GPL license.

 ## Useful links and commands: